-- Transit-Supportive Corridor Policies: Regional, municipal, and specific area plans recommend transitoriented development (TOD) in the corridor.
-The region's land use plan generally recommends low to moderate minimum densities for the corridor, though Reno's plans for the university and downtown areas recommend relatively high densities.
-The plans also support improvements to pedestrian and bicycle facilities and transit amenities in the corridor. - Supportive Zoning Near Transit Stations: Zoning in the corridor sets low minimum density requirements for commercial development and moderate minimum requirements for residential development.
-Reno has adopted overlay zoning for much of the corridor that limits setbacks and the number of new parking spaces, and carries other site layout, architecture and landscaping requirements. - Tools to Implement Land Use Policies: The City of Reno and Truckee Meadows Regional Planning Agency have identified the Virginia Street TOD Corridor as a key component of local economic development.
+- Transit-Supportive Corridor Policies: Regional, municipal, and specific area plans have identified the corridor as a transit-oriented development (TOD) corridor.
+These plans have also supported multimodal improvements for the corridor, with pedestrian and bicycle facilities and transit amenities. - Supportive Zoning Near Transit Stations: The corridor is included within the Virginia Street Transit Corridor Overlay District, University Regional Center, and downtown CBD.
+Existing zoning varies and supports low to high level densities.
+The overlay district designation provides specific development requirements for the area such as setbacks, parking, site layout, architecture and landscaping. - Tools to Implement Land Use Policies: The City of Reno and Truckee Meadows Regional Planning Agency have identified the Virginia Street TOD Corridor as a key component of local economic development.
 Despite this focus, there is limited evidence of regulatory or financial incentives that promote development.